 The best part is that roasted soybeans, also called soy nuts in some circles, are very easy to prepare.
 Then, after you are done roasting your soybeans, you can dream up a bunch of other snack combinations and create your very own trail mix.

-Here are some of the health benefits of adding dry roasted soybeans to your diet - and how you can easily make your own.
+Here are some of the health benefits of adding dry roasted soybeans to your diet – and how you can easily make your own.
 We grow non-GMO soybeans in central Iowa and we hope you can benefit from great roasted soybeans.

 Health benefits of roasted soybeans

 Roasted soybeans have several health benefits for people who include them as a snack in their diet – especially if they replace less healthy snack foods.